rnelsonchem/gcmstools/README.rst

 This library serves two roles: 1) to provide a class to read standard GCMS data files, and 2) to fit the data using various fitting routines.
-The usage and installation of this package is outlined in the `online user guide`_, which is also `available as a pdf`_.
+The usage and installation of this package is outlined in the `online user guide`_.

 Currently, this package implements the following: